freetolga/UXP/README.md

 # Unified XUL Platform (UXP)

+2 patches to make it build on openbsd without webrtc do not use this as your primary browser you have been warned

 This repository holds the code for a unified application platform for XUL-based applications.
 It is a hard fork from the Mozilla code repository (mozilla-central) with an ESR-52 fork point.